marcorieser/tailwind-merge-statamic/README.md

 This addon provides:

 - An Antlers modifier for merging the Tailwind CSS classes
-- Installs [`tailwind-merge-laravel`](https://github.com/gehrisandro/tailwind-merge-laravel) for making usage of the features outside of Antlers
+- Installs the [`tailwind-merge-laravel`](https://github.com/gehrisandro/tailwind-merge-laravel) package which provides the merge functionality within the Laravel context.

 ## Installation